benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] STORAGE
 - [ ] TABLESPACE

 #### Q68.
-You are working with the table in this diagram.
-You want to use full-text search to find the customers who live on a street or a drive.
-What is the command to do that?
+You are working with the table in this diagram; You want to use full-text search to find the customers who live on a street or a drive; What is the command to do that?

 Table name: customers
 | ID | lastname | firstname | phone | address | city | state | zip |